lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 > To find the ID of a task, you can either check [this repository](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks) if the task is a built-in task, and open the task.json file.
 If it a custom task from the marketplace, you just need to download its VSIX file and unzip it to find the task.json file.
 To obtain the VSIX from a custom task, just go on the marketplace and try to install it.
 Instead of installing it on your organization, choose the Azure DevOps Server option and download the file:
 ![Download VSIX](images/get-task-json.png)

-Once we have the task's id, we need to change the target of our decorator to say "inject it before each occurence of a specific task" and we can do it using the target **ms.azure-pipelines-agent-job.pre-task-tasks** and by adding the property *targettask* with the GUID of our task.
+Once we have the task's id, we need to change the target of our decorator to say, "inject it before each occurence of a specific task" and we can do it using the target **ms.azure-pipelines-agent-job.pre-task-tasks** and by adding the property *targettask* with the GUID of our task.

 Our final vss-extension file looks like this: